Schrikvis/emoji-everywhere/README.md

 # twemoji-everywhere
-Convert unicode emoji to images on all webpages
+Convert unicode emoji to twemoji images on all webpages.
+This webextension is basically a multiprocess compatible version of emoji-everywhere by Rudloff.

 ## License
 This addon is released under the [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.